-8. The father of a James Phelps with 5 children in the 1776 All Hallows Parish census of Anne Arundel, Maryland.
-After long consideration Anne Arundel, MD probably was where James moved from.
+James Phelps with 5 children in the 1776 All Hallows Parish census of Anne Arundel, Maryland.

 This article was originally written (May 2006) to test the possibility of a Phelps in Maryland as being the father of James Phelps of Caswell Co, d 1786.
 It has been extended to give other evidence that the origins of James Phelps was Maryland.

-It is very conceivable that the James in the 1776 All Hallows Parish census (see the image below) was the James in Caswell, NC in the late 1700s..
+It is conceivable that the James in the 1776 All Hallows Parish census (see the image below) was the James in Caswell, NC in the late 1700s..
 Our James had his NC property by 1778 and was in the 1784 Caswell tax list.
-However, even if true, I found no suspects for his father or primary evidence that he moved from there.
+I found another James who may have been the James in the 1776 census. .
 In an exhaustive report on Phelps in Anne Arundel County, in which many Phelps were documented, this same James Phelps of the 1776 census was reported as "unplaced" or unidentified.
 This excellent paper was “The Phelps Family”, published in the 1993 Maryland Genealogical Society Bulletin, Vol 34, #4, by Robert Barnes, professional genealogist.
 Based on the year and the number of the children listed for James in the 1776 census, it is conceivable that this was our James, but I could find no further identification.
 A follow-up article by Barnes appeared in the same publication in 1996, “Further Notes on Phelps”.
 From an analysis of the extensive list of abstract books in the Raleigh genealogy library and online sources, I could not find this James Phelps after 1776 .

 This 1776 All Hallows Parish census (see below) also listed several other Phelps.
 Barnes states that Susanna Phelps was the widow of William Phelps 1711-1765 and that Richard Phelps was the son of William Phelps 1682-1748.
 The other Phelps on the census were Deborah (married to an unknown Phelps); John (possibly William's 1711-1765 son?) and Isaiah, son of Walter Phelps b1703).